sampadbm/sampadbm.github.io/notes/math574-applied-matrix-analysis/hw4/index.md

 $$
 	\lambda_k \leq \beta_k \leq \lambda_{k + n - m}
 $$
-A proof for this can be found [here.](https://people.orie.cornell.edu/dpw/orie6334/Fall2016/lecture4.pdf)
+A proof for this can be found [here](lecture4.pdf) which was originally found at https://people.orie.cornell.edu/dpw/orie6334/Fall2016/lecture4.pdf

 Now, for $m = n - 1$, we have